topos-protocol/dev-portal/content/glossary.md

 ### Epoch
 In Topos, an epoch refers to a continuous sequence of $r$ blocks, denoted as $Ep = {bl_1, bl_2, ... , bl_r}$.
 The specific number $r$ is a system parameter.
 Typically, an epoch corresponds to approximately 24 hours.

+### Equivocation
+This refers to a type of misbehavior where a participant in the system sends conflicting or contradictory information.
+Such behavior can disrupt consensus mechanisms, leading to potential double spends or system errors.

 ### Event
 An "event" represents a specific action in a process.